goel1987/classcodechatting/classcodechat/classcodechat-master/README.md

 how many points out of 20 do you deserve on this assignment:
 10
 ## Self-Reflection:
 I felt like I did ok.
 I did not understand how to do everything but spent awhile trying to learn it and feel like I understand it.
 I felt I should have started it sooner and could have done it better.
 I felt as if initally I got intimidated with some of the projects but I feel more at ease.
-I spent more time practicing and going over things.
+I spent more time practicing and going over things but I felt I have improved
 ### How long it took me to finish this?
 more than 1 week